Steps to Pursue MS in Computer Science From Germany

-Depending on the German government’s estimations, a foreign student studying in Germany needs to have €720 per month or €8,640 in his bank account as proof of financial resources per year to cover himself while in Germany.
+Depending on the German government’s estimations, a foreign student studying in Germany needs to have €720 per month or €8,640 in his bank account as proof of financial resources per year.
 If you don’t maintain this amount of money, you won’t be authorized to get a student visa and go for a master’s degree in Germany.

 Get your student visa

 This is the final step to a successful application to pursue a master’s degree in Germany.
 As a non-EU and non-EEA international student, you need to get a visa to study in Germany.
 After you have completed all the steps that are mentioned above, you must reach the German embassy to collect information and initiate the process for getting a student visa.